Celebrity Solstice accidents and incidents

 On May 30, 2018, a 61-year-old female passenger (suffering heart attack) was medevaced from the ship off Noyes Island (Alexander Archipelago, Southeast Alaska).
 The woman was airlifted by a Jayhawk helicopter crew (dispatched from Coast Guard Station Sitka AK) and transported to Ketchikan AK.

-The ship was on 7-day roundtrip from Seattle "Alaska Tracy Arm Fjord Cruise" (itinerary May 25 - June 1) and en-route from Skagway AK to Victoria BC (Canada).
+The ship was on a 7-day roundtrip from Seattle "Alaska Tracy Arm Fjord Cruise" (itinerary May 25 - June 1) and en-route from Skagway AK to Victoria BC (Canada).

 The ship was on 14-day Sydney to Auckland cruise (itinerary Feb 3-17) and en-route from Hobart Tasmania to Fiordland National Park NZ.